1a1a11a/PyMimircache/README.md

 Alternative using docker
 ------------------------

-As an alternative, you can using mimircache in a docker container,
+As an alternative, you can using mimircache in a docker container, according to our simple benchmark, the performance difference between using a bare metal and a docker container is less than 10%.

 ### Use interactive shell